 Depending on the collected material they are either baled or crushed.
 Baled materials are generally shipped to the mainland or internationally for sorting and processing.
 Crushed materials can also be shipped or in the case of glass are sometimes used locally.

 No, all you have to do is rinse your glass containers cleanly and sort into the glass bins.
-See 2-Bin Recycling for more information.
+See Drop-Off Recycling for more information.

 The County of Hawai`i currently does not have curbside rubbish or recycling pick-up services.
 There are private entities island-wide that provide this service.
 Please refer to the yellow pages for rubbish and recycling pick up services.